ty2k/js-algorithms/README.md

 Returns `true` if given a valid [Luhn](https://en.wikipedia.org/wiki/Luhn_algorithm) number.

+## Integer: Delete digit - integer-delete-digit.js

+Given an input integer, returns the largest possible integer that can be made by deleting a single digit.

 ## Integer: Factorial - integer-factorial.js

 Returns the [factorial](https://en.wikipedia.org/wiki/Factorial) if given a non-negative integer.